Lege19/newc/README.md

 *For terminology see [newtypes](#type-sets-and-newtype-trees).*
 Casting of newtypes follows these rules:

 - Parallel newtypes may be cast between each other with a [reliable cast](#reliable-casts).
 - A downstream newtype may be cast to an upstream newtype with a [reliable cast](#reliaible-casts).
 - An upstream newtype may be cast to a downstream newtype with an [unsafe cast](#unsafe-casts)

 ### Boolean vs Bitwise operators

 Many languages distinguish between binary and boolean operations (e.g. `!` is boolean not, but `~` is bitwise not).
 The main argument for this is that they mean very different things to the computer:
 `!true == false`
 however true is represented by `1`, and false by `0`, and a *bitwise* not of 1 is:
 `~0b00000001 == 0b11111110`
 This is especially apparent in C, where `true` isn't even a keyword, and is actually a macro that expands to `1`, so in C:

 ```C
 !true == false
 ~true == -2
 ```

 However, I would argue that this is only a problem if `true == 1` and `false == 0`.
 Otherwise, it makes perfect sense `!` to mean different things for `uint8` and `bool`, and this isn't really any different to `+` meaning a different thing for `int32` and `float32`.
 An extra advantage of this is that it frees up `~` to be used a modifier.
-So Crust will have the exact same operators a Rust:
+So newc will have the exact same operators a Rust:

 - Lazy and: `&&`
 - Lazy or: `||`